russelltsherman/docker-vagrant-example/README.md

 This repository illustrates running multiple containers in a single host using Vagrant.
 The idea is that with just Vagrant and Virtualbox, a new developer could checkout this repo and run `vagrant up` and be ready to start contributing without having to mess with a ton of environment setup.
 What makes this project unique is that it simulates a more complicated architecture than just a straight up web server and database.

+View deck.pptx for more detailed information about this setup.

 ## Running the Application

 1. Install Vagrant: https://www.vagrantup.com/downloads.html